aymerick/resume.aymerick.com/resume.md

 Who ?
 -----

-*   I'm a software developer living near [Rennes](http://en.wikipedia.org/wiki/Rennes), France.
+*   I'm a 37 years old software developer living near [Rennes](http://en.wikipedia.org/wiki/Rennes), France.

-    I worked remotely between 2008 and 2014 as a full stack web developer at Fotonauts, a company founded by a group of ex-Apple engineers to create [fotopedia](http://www.    fotopedia.com), a photo community website.
+    I worked remotely between 2008 and 2014 as a full stack web developer at Fotonauts, a company founded by a group of ex-Apple engineers to create [fotopedia](http://www.fotopedia.com), a photo community website.

     My current centers of interest are the [Go](http://golang.org/) language, the [Ember.js](http://emberjs.com) framework and home automation, therefore I started a new   open source project called [Jeego](https://github.com/aymerick/jeego) with a [web app](https://github.com/aymerick/jeego-web) and [DIY devices](https://github.   com/aymerick/jeego-devices).